 Day 10 — Inle Lake/Heho/Yangon

 After breakfast, transfer to the airport in Heho and catch our return flight to Yangon.
 Browse local handicrafts at the Bogyoke Aung San Market this morning.
 Later, return to the Shwedagon Pagoda and enjoy a chance to photograph local families and pilgrims strolling and socializing beneath this extraordinary temple.
 Then participate in—or photograph—a lamp-lighting ceremony before we toast our journey at a festive farewell dinner.
 Sule Shangri-La Hotel (B,L,D)

 Day 11 — Yangon/Home

 After breakfast, transfer to the airport for your flight home.
 (B)

-This is a moderately active trip with numerous village and temple visits that require walking over uneven terrain, boarding local boats, and climbing stairs in often hot and humid conditions.
+This trip includes numerous village and temple visits that require walking over uneven terrain, boarding local boats, and climbing stairs in often hot and humid conditions.
 We will frequently be required to remove socks and shoes to enter religious sites.
 Travelers should be in good health and physically fit.